OpsLevel/kubectl-opslevel/Readme.md

 The best way to test a `jq` expression in isoloation is to emit the Kubernetes resource to json IE `kubectl get deployment <name> -o json` and then play around with the expression in [jqplay](https://jqplay.org/)

-Generally speaking if we detect a json `null` value we do build any data for that field.
+Generally speaking if we detect a json `null` value we don't build any data for that field.

 ### String interpolation has NULL in it